1 - 3 pm (Section A) 5:45 - 7:45 pm (Section B)

 Members, seniors, and students get a 10% discount.

 Section A is full.
 Please call (312) 255-3700 to be added to the wait list.

 Excuse our dust!

-Beginning January 2018 the Newberry will be undertaking renovation of much of the first floor.
-The Adult Education Seminars Program will still have use of the basement classrooms, but please check this link frequently for the latest conditions - which exterior doors are open or closed, where to find an accessible entrance, which restrooms are available, etc.
+The Newberry is undergoing an extensive first floor renovation in 2018.
+This project will be ongoing during the Summer 2018 seminar term.
+The Adult Education Seminars Program still has use of the basement classrooms, but please check this link frequently for the latest conditions - which exterior doors are open or closed, where to find an accessible entrance, which restrooms are available, etc.

-Because of the renovation, the Newberry Bookstore will be closed during the Winter/Spring and Summer 2018 terms.
+Because of the renovation, the Newberry Bookstore will be closed during the Summer 2018 term.
 As such, seminar participants will be responsible for acquiring all required texts for their seminars on their own.
 We apologize sincerely for the inconvenience, and appreciate your understanding.
 We have put together a list of helpful resources that should make it easy to find the books you need.

-Frank A. Biletz received his PhD in history from the University of Chicago, with a primary specialization in modern British and Irish history.
-He is currently adjunct instructor in history at Loyola University Chicago and has been teaching seminars at the Newberry since 1994.
+Frank A. Biletz received his PhD in history from the University of Chicago, specializing in modern British and Irish history.
+He is currently an adjunct instructor in history at Loyola University Chicago and has been teaching seminars at the Newberry since 1994.

 Walter L. Arnstein, Queen Victoria.
 Palgrave MacMillan, 2003.
 ISBN# 978-0333638071

 For the first class, please read chapters 1 and 2 of Walter Arnstein’s book.